Evolution Never Happened | See All The Videos. Go to the: 30 Second Video Menu

 Does Antibiotic Resistance Show Evolution?

 What is antibiotic resistance?
-It most often occures in hospitals.
-Bacteria become resistant to antibotics making it difficult to treat infections.
+It most often occurs in hospitals.
+Bacteria become resistant to antibiotics making it difficult to treat infections.
 The CDC defines it this way: "Antibiotic resistance happens when germs like bacteria and fungi develop the ability to defeat the drugs designed to kill them.
 That means the germs are not killed and continue to grow."

 For the scientific details: